damianhakert/damianhakert.github.io/source/posts/2016-09-14-gitlab-live-event-recap.html.md

 **GitLab Product Vision**
 {: .panel-heading}
 <div class="panel-body">
 There are ten steps in the modern development lifecycle.
 From idea to product developers need a tool that takes a strong, all-inclusive approach to the development process.
 We have product that supports 8 of the 10 steps and are working to ship the rest.
 We are also working on better integrations to GitLab a truely comprehensive package.
 </div>
 </div>

 <div class="panel panel-gitlab-purple">
-**#GitLabLive Community Discussion**
+**GitLabLive Community Discussion**
 {: .panel-heading}
 <div class="panel-body">

+{::options parse_block_html="false" /}

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Netwon:Einstein = <a href="https://twitter.com/hashtag/Agile?src=hash">#Agile</a>:<a href="https://twitter.com/hashtag/ConvDev?src=hash">#ConvDev</a> - seems good to me <a href="https://twitter.com/hashtag/gitlablive?src=hash">#gitlablive</a></p>&mdash; Lorenzo Sciandra (@Kelset) <a href="https://twitter.com/Kelset/status/775755128418799620">September 13, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>